-This morning we sat in the hot tub at sunrise, watching billowy clouds rise up in the distance as rays of sunlight kissed their marshmallow tops.
+This morning my partner and I sat in the hot tub as the sun rose, watching billowy clouds rise up in the distance as rays of sunlight kissed their marshmallow tops.
 I was overcome with a need to touch them, so I said, “Lets go fly,” and we headed to the hangar.
-As Alec got the plane out, the clouds were draping the western horizon in a grey gauze.
+As Alec got his plane out, the clouds were draping the western horizon in a grey gauze.
 We took off but only flew for a few minutes.
-From the air we could see that the storm was moving in fast, and agreed that it looked ominous.
+From the air we could see that the storm was moving in fast, agreeing that it looked ominous and that we should return to earth.

 Ominous comes from the Latin word "omen," a sign or portent.
 Usually it’s used in a negative context, but I don’t always experience it that way.
 All morning I felt like the sky was trying to talk to me.
 Something that I needed was rising up.
 I can’t explain with words what the prairie feels like when the green earth whispers to the vitalizing sky, and it quivers and responds.